 Rutherford is known around the league as a risk-taker.
 He is always willing to give his team the best chance to win, shown by his efforts on trade deadline day almost every season.
 Like any GM in the league, he has had his share of wins and losses regarding trades, but the wins have heavily outweighed the losses during his time with the Penguins.

 When he arrived in Pittsburgh, Rutherford had a vision of the team he wanted to build around Sidney Crosby and Evgeni Malkin.
 After heavy reconstruction, Rutherford assembled a speed team that took the league by storm, leading to Stanley Cup championships in 2016 and 2017.
-The 13-year NHL veteran has made key moves since arriving in Pittsburgh, and he will look to continue those efforts moving forward.
+The 13-year NHL veteran made key moves since arriving in Pittsburgh.

 Forming the “HBK” Line